Bachelor of Performing Arts (Stage and Screen)

 The mission of ACA’s Degree Program is to serve, inspire, support and embolden our creative artists via sector-specific training so that they can enter the performing arts workplace and professionally collaborate and contribute – above industry standard – and at the highest level.

-The Bachelor of Performing Arts (Stage and Screen) degree program is designed and created by Actors Centre Australia, which is accredited by Torrens University Australia and delivered in partnership.
+The Bachelor of Performing Arts (Stage and Screen) Degree Program is designed and created by Actors Centre Australia, which is accredited by Torrens University Australia and delivered in partnership.

-FEE Help is available for domestic Students.
+FEE Help is available for domestic students.

 Degree Course